 A WooCommerce payment gateway is a direct channel connecting your store to your merchant account with a service such as PayPal or Stripe.
-The payment gateways and merchant accounts you choose will depends on multiple factors, including:
+The payment gateways and merchant accounts you choose will depend on multiple factors, including:

-- Where your business and customers are based
+- Where your business and customers are based.

-- What currencies you’d like to accept
+- What currencies you’d like to accept.

-- The plugins available for integrating your site with various payment gateways
+- The plugins available for integrating your site with various payment gateways.

 It’s important to understand that without a payment gateway, you won’t be able to accept online payments.
 Fortunately, while the merchant accounts may involve fees, the integration plugins for WooCommerce are often free or inexpensive.